Which Credit Cards Have Annual Credits?

 On the Business Platinum, the $200 annual travel credit makes the annual fee $599 instead of $799.

-In both cases, that’s a high fee for a keeper card, but it’s actually on par with or lower than other top-tier cards.
+Now, $399 or $599 may still sound steep for a keeper card, but it’s actually on par with or lower than other top-tier cards.
 The TD Aeroplan® Visa Infinite* Card, the CIBC Aeroplan Visa Infinite Privilege, and the American Express Aeroplan Reserve Card all have $599 annual fees.

 American Express Gold Rewards Card

-When you consider the card’s other perks, including four free visits to Plaza Premium Lounges per year and a $50 NEXUS rebate every four years, there’s a decent amount of value to be found at a lower cost than the Platinum Card.
+When you consider the card’s other perks, including four complimentary visits to Plaza Premium Lounges per year and a $50 NEXUS rebate every four years, there’s a decent amount of value to be found at a lower cost than the Platinum Card.

 Big 5 Banks: Travel & Lifestyle Credits